 About Our Chamber President

-Cheryl Angeles has joined the San Mateo Chamber of Commerce as its president and CEO, succeeding Linda Asbury.
+Cheryl Angeles joined the San Mateo Area Chamber of Commerce as its President and CEO in December 2014.
 Angeles brings to the position more than 25 years of experience in local real estate, property management, and storage industries as well as active business and community involvement in San Mateo County.

 Angeles has held management positions at Capital Builders, Public Storage, SKS Management, and Blickman Turkus in a variety of functions, including marketing, sales, and human resources.
 She holds a certificate in Human Resources Management from Notre Dame de Namur University in Belmont, California.

 During her years of public service, Angeles was recognized by the Redwood City Chamber as Ambassador of the Year and Person of the Year and awarded the Sequoia Award for Outstanding Business as well as the Athena Businesswoman of the Year.
 In her role as the co-chair of the Redwood City Library Foundation Board from 2007 to 2011, she was instrumental in raising $1.9 million for Redwood City libraries.

 Angeles also served as the executive director of the Miss Redwood City/San Mateo County Scholarship Pageant and secretary (past president and vice president) of Soroptimist International by the Bay.
 Angeles is a native Californian and enjoys spending time with her daughter and new grandson, William.

 Dear San Mateo Chamber of Commerce members and visitors,